 Patents are essential for cooperation agreements and to prevent copying

-Founder and CEO Børge Bjørneklett has experience as an inventor, and wrote the first patent application himself, which he later transferred to Ocean Sun.
+Founder Børge Bjørneklett has experience as an inventor, and wrote the first patent application himself, which he later transferred to Ocean Sun.
 Since then, they have received assistance from the proxy office Zacco to continue and extend the rights.

 The patent rights are crucial in order to be able to enter into the necessary agreements with partners who will produce the products and ensure that they are introduced to the large markets.